NutraSweet

 The NutraSweet Company is an American nutrient company that produces and markets NutraSweet Neotame, their trademarked brand name for the high-intensity sweetener neotame.

 In 2021, NutraSweet was placed 43rd by FoodTalks' list of Top 50 Global Sweetener Companies.

 Aspartame was invented by chemists at G. D. Searle & Company in 1965.
+In 1983, the Food and Drug Administration approved its use in soft drinks.
 Searle was bought by Monsanto in 1985.
 In March 2000, Monsanto, which was then a subsidiary of the Pharmacia corporation, sold NutraSweet to the private equity firm J.W.
 Childs Associates.
-In July 2018 Manus Bio Inc. bought the former NutraSweet plant in Augusta, Georgia and reopened the plant to produce the next generation of natural ingredients.
+In July 2018, Manus Bio Inc. bought the former NutraSweet plant in Augusta, Georgia and reopened the plant to produce the next generation of natural ingredients.